NGDMN/NGDMN/README.md

 ## Professional Experience

 - **Junior Analyst at Votorantim S.A.**
-  - Resonsible for process automations using VBA, Power Automate, and Python.
+  - Developed automations and business process improvements using Python, VBA, Power Automate, and Power BI.
-  - Improvemed accounting routines, increasing efficiency and accuracy.
+  - Implemented solutions to optimize workflows, reducing the need for repetitive manual tasks.
+  - Provided support and maintenance for existing Power Automate flows, improving efficiency and consistency.
+  - Automated daily tasks by integrating VBA with SAP, enhancing operational efficiency.

 - **Administrative Assistant in HR at CNH Industrial**
-  - Responsible for the automation of administrative tasks in HR using VBA, Power Automate, and Pipefy.
-  - Responsible for the execution of Facilities and Benefits routines.
+  - Created automated workflows with Power Automate, VBA, and Pipefy, replacing manual processes with digital ones and improving efficiency.
+  - Contributed to transitioning critical processes into digital workflows, ensuring greater accuracy and reliability.

 Thank you for visiting my repository!
 For any questions or collaboration opportunities, feel free to get in touch.